EdgeCloudX/prometheus-operator/.github/ISSUE_TEMPLATE/bug.md

 * Kubernetes cluster kind:

-    insert how you created your cluster: kops, bootkube, etc.
+    insert how you created your cluster: kops, bootkube, tectonic-installer, etc.

 * Manifests: